Logo

 Boston Corbett was sent to the guardhouse for several days but refused to apologize for his insubordination.

-Boston Corbett re-enlisted later that month as a private in Company L, 16th New York Cavalry Regiment.
+Boston Corbett re-enlisted later that month in Company L, 16th New York Cavalry Regiment.

 Boston Corbett was immediately shot in the arm with buckshot by one of the guards.